AmberZimmerman/AmberZimmerman/README.md

 - 👋 Hi, I’m @AmberZimmerman a full stack web developer with an emphasis on the front end
 - Education includes a certificate in Full Stack Web Development from the University of Denver and a bachelors degree in Visual Arts and Emerging Media Management from the University of Central Florida.

-Positioned to provide a unique perspective on how end users interact with websites and software platforms by leveraging background in art management and years of customer interactions in a retail environment.
+- Positioned to provide a unique perspective on how end users interact with websites and software platforms by leveraging background in art management and years of customer interactions in a retail environment.
+Knowledgable on topics involving the integration, training, and use of POS systems.
 Strong ability to research and identify trends with expertise in product buying, merchandising, and consumer psychology.
-Knowledgable on topics involving the integration, training, and use of POS systems.

 - 💞️ I’m always looking to collaborate on coding projects, shoot me an email.
 - 📫 How to reach me - my e-mail developwithamber@gmail.com